AI implementation success,built as a four-phase operating model.

 - Executive resistance to change

-- Unclear ROI expectations
+- Unclear value expectations

 - Technology skill gaps